mapbox/windows-builds/README.md

     cd packages\mapnik-master\mapnik-gyp
     package.bat

-This will create a file in the form of `mapnik-win-sdk-14.0-x64-<CURRENT MAPNIK GIT TAG>.7z`
+This will create a file in the form of

+    mapnik-win-sdk-<MSBUILD VERSION>-<ARCHITECTURE>-<CURRENT MAPNIK GIT TAG>.7z`

+ e.g.

+    `mapnik-win-sdk-14.0-x64-v3.0.0-rc1-242-g2a33ead.7z`